greghendershott/frog/README.md

 # Required: Should NOT end in trailing slash.
 scheme/host = http://www.example.com

+# A path prepended to URIs, including those specified here in .frogrc
+# such as `permalink` and `posts-index-uri`.
+Defaults to `/`.
+This is
+# useful when you want to embed your blog in another web site.
+uri-prefix = /

 # The title of the blog.
 Used when generating feeds.
 title = My Awesome Blog